 In 1878, the Toronto City Council made a proposal for the fair to be permanently located in Toronto.
 However, this request did not advance since the exhibition committee had already resolved to transfer to another city in 1879.
 This decision had an important impact on the future, which would also include a part in Billy Butlin story.

 Billy Butlin recounts in his book (page 59) that he recalls visiting an exhibition to explore its offerings and to reminisce about his days as part of a family of travelling showmen.
 As he wandered through the exhibition grounds, he was taken aback to find that there were no dart stalls present.
 This was quite unusual, as he remembered the popularity of dart stalls in England, making their absence at this fair surprising for him.
 This moment marked an important point in the Butlin's timeline, as Billy Butlin decided to take his holiday leave from Eatons and set up a dart stall at the fair, offering Kewpie Dolls as prizes.
+He worked this stall alongside a friend called Norman Littlewood, who had been in the army with Billy Butlin when they were based in France.
 The stall proved to be a tremendous success, attracting many customers who came to enjoy his offerings, prompting him to shift his focus from a career at Eatons to pursuing a path as a showman.
-He felt an inner conviction that this was the right future for him, rather than the one he was currently on at Eatons.
+He felt an inner feeling that this was the right future for him, rather than the one he was currently on at Eatons.

-Billy Butlin was greatly affected by the success of the stall, which occupied his thoughts until he could no longer ignore his feelings about what it had meant to him.
-The idea of the stall became stronger when Billy Butlin described an encounter with a stranger.
-They discussed the stall and its success at the exhibition fair, leading Billy Butlin to conclude that he needed to change his career towards a showman approach.
-On page 59 of Billy Butlin book, we learn that the stranger informed Billy Butlin about a new carnival he was launching in Renfrew, Ottawa, suggesting that Billy Butlin could realise his dream by opening a stall there.
-This was precisely what Billy Butlin had been searching for, the opportunity to follow his dreams as he agreed to participate in the carnival.
-With his earnings, which were equivalent to £400, Billy Butlin decided to pay in advance for two stalls, as he began to devise his plans for managing them.
-They shook hands and settled on the arrival date, with Billy Butlin now feeling that this was the moment he had been anticipating, marking a breakthrough towards a work style he believed was right for him.
+Billy Butlin was deeply influenced by the stall's success, which filled his thoughts until he could no longer ignore his feelings about what it meant to him.
+The idea of the stall became more important when Billy Butlin recounted an interaction with a stranger.
+They discussed the stall and its accomplishments at the exhibition fair, leading Billy Butlin to realise that he needed to change his career towards a showman style.
+On page 59 of Billy Butlin's book, it is noted that the stranger informed Billy Butlin about a new exhibition he was launching in Renfrew, Ottawa, suggesting that Billy Butlin and Norman Littlewood could set up their successful stall there.
+This was exactly what Billy Butlin had been searching for, the chance to follow his aspirations as he agreed with Norman to participate in the Exhibition.

 With his earnings already used for the advance payment on the stalls, Billy Butlin found himself needing to borrow money for the travelling fair to Renfrew.
 He approached his department manager at Eaton's with a great deal of confidence and resigned from the company to begin a new career journey.
-On the train, he pondered over plans, expansions, expectations, prizes to offer, and how to ensure the stalls would be profitable for him and his future.
-As the train reached Renfrew, anticipation grew as Billy Butlin stepped off to breathe in the air of a new location, feeling that his life was on the verge of a major change.
-However, as he roamed around, he started to feel concerned when he couldn't locate the carnival that the stranger had mentioned.
-After seeking help from the locals, he soon realised that a major obstacle stood in the way of his dream.
-I could only picture Billy Butlin sitting on a bench, coming to the painful realisation that the stranger he had talked to had deceived him, taking all his money in a scam, and more importantly, robbing Billy Butlin of his opportunity to run the stalls.
+On the train, he pondered over plans, expansions, expectations, prizes to offer, and how to ensure the stalls would be profitable for him and Norman's future.
+As the train reached Renfrew, anticipation grew as they both stepped off to breathe in the air of a new location, feeling that their lives were on the verge of a major change.
+However, as he roamed around, he started to feel concerned when he couldn't locate the exhibition that the stranger had mentioned.
+After seeking help from the locals, they soon realised that a major obstacle stood in the way of his dream.
+I could only picture Billy Butlin sitting on a bench, coming to the painful realisation that the stranger he had talked to had deceived them both, taking all his money in a scam, and more importantly, robbing Billy Butlin of his opportunity to run the stalls.

 This experience wasn't entirely negative, as Billy Butlin had learned three important lessons from his trip.